Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 \paragraph{The Distributions of Ex-ante Returns} The average returns in Figure \ref{Ex-ante return} can mask considerable heterogeneity in returns by track choice across individuals with the same ability facing identical choices.
 For instance, \citet{Wiswall.2015a} and \citet{Attanasio.2017} document substantial heterogeneity in ex-ante returns using survey data on subjective expectations.
 In our model, heterogeneous returns across observationally similar individuals, i.e., those from the same ability group who have reached the same stage of the decision tree after an uninterrupted spell, are represented through the presence of heterogeneous latent types and different realizations of shocks to productivity and tastes associated with different choices.\\

 To illustrate heterogeneity in ex-ante returns, we now focus in Figure \ref{Distribution of ex-ante returns} on individuals in each ability group who in our model faced the choices of 11th and 15th year of academic schooling and 8th and 11th year of vocational schooling, respectively.
 In panel (b), we see that the average return of the 11th year of academic schooling is positive for both high- and medium-ability groups, but also that a considerable share within each group has negative returns.
 In our model, all individuals with negative returns to academic schooling would decide not to attend academic schooling as this choice is (in expectation) dominated by the best alternative choice.
 They might, however, pursue academic school later as this does not rule out the possibility of re-enrollment.
 In panel (b), we also see that the distributions overlap, so there are many individuals of medium-ability for whom returns to the 11th year of academic schooling are higher than for high-ability individuals.
-Overall, the distribution of returns is more spread out among high-ability individuals at that transition.
-In panel (a), we see the distributions of returns to the 15th year of academic schooling are more similar across ability groups, reflecting that fewer among the high-ability group go on to attend the 15th year as compared to the 11th year. \\
+In panel (a), we see that the distributions of returns to the 15th year of academic schooling are shifted towards left as compared to panel (b), reflecting that fewer go on to attend the 15th year as compared to the 11th year. \\